ThomasMertes/seed7/src/read_me.txt

   mspdb100.dll was not found, indicates also that vcvars32 was not executed.

+ --- When using clang under Windows an error like

+    chkccomp.c:60:10: fatal error: 'stdlib.h' file not found

+  indicates that the include file search path is not set up.
+  When clang is based on the VC toolchain it is necessary to call vcvars32 from the commandline to set up the environment.

  --- A linker error like

     ld: library not found for -lX11